Frankenstein Optimizer: Harnessing the Potential by Revisiting Optimization Tricks: Analysis

 In addition to analyzing NN weights, examining changes in NN representations is a valuable approach to understanding how low-level features propagate through layers and transform into high-level semantics.
 The Centered Kernel Alignment (CKA) method\cite{cka,cka2,improving_representations} has been proposed as an effective tool for addressing such problems, as it highlights representation changes across different architectures.
 By approximating an identity matrix, where the information between layers becomes maximally decorrelated, each layer sufficiently transforms the information and reveals the influence of architecture on model representations.

 In this study, we present the results of CKA analysis in Fig. \ref{fig:cka}(a), comparing the performance of RMSprop with our proposed algorithm.
 The results clearly show that our method effectively prevents low-level features from leaking into layers near the output.
 Addit in fine-tuned models, a cross-optimizer analysis is shown in Fig. \ref{fig:cka}(b), where CKA maps from each epoch are compared to the final converged result.
 Matrix similarity is measured using the Structural Similarity Index (SSIM) metric.
-Notably, our algorithm consistently achieves the highest similarity values throughout the training process, demonstrating its ability to quickly form representations similar to the final converged result.
+It is important to note that while task performance metrics such as loss and accuracy can be clearly quantified, they do not adequately capture whether the learned representations undergo substantial changes during fine-tuning.
+This aspect is crucial for understanding the model’s zero-shot capability.
+To investigate this, we use representations pre-trained on large-scale datasets, such as ImageNet, as a strong baseline and then apply simple fine-tuning on a downstream task, such as CIFAR-100.
+If the model weights remain largely unchanged while still achieving strong performance on the downstream task, this suggests that the representations are stable.
+This stability can be assessed by measuring the CKA similarity between the final model and the initial pre-trained model.
+A higher similarity indicates minimal representational drift.
+In our experiments, we observed that models more prone to overfitting, such as those trained with Adam or RMSProp, showed greater divergence in their final representations